 - Not all cats will eat freeze-dried food

-- The freeze-dried pieces are often too big
+- The freeze-dried pieces are too big for some kitties

 This is a high meat/low carb formula.
 Yes, we know this is about cat food for weight gain, so why is this good?